emeyers/YData_demo/README.md

-# YData_demo
+# YData webpage demo

-This is a live class demo
+This repository demostrates how we can host webpages using GitHub pages.